JenniferShola/TweetTweet/README.md

 The following **optional** features are implemented:

 - [x] Added images so that photo media shows up when included in a tweet.
 Also removes the original url link from the text link.
+- [x] Refactored tweet text to use NSMutableAttributedString and added styling for any user mentions or hashtags.
+- [x] Replace links in tweet text with their displayable text and added styling
 - [x] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.
 - [x] User can pull to refresh only grabs the latest tweets the user has seen (not sure if this was originally required)
 - [x] Retweeting and favoriting should increment the retweet and favorite count.
 - [x] User should be able to unretweet and unfavorite and should decrement the retweet and favorite count.
+- [x] Retweet and favorite count are formatted based on the count (i.e. 15k on the timeline view vs 15,821 on the detailed expansion, etc).
 - [ ] When composing, you should have a countdown in the upper right for the tweet limit.
 - [ ] After creating a new tweet, a user should be able to view it in the timeline immediately without refetching the timeline from the network.
 - [ ] Replies should be prefixed with the username and the reply_id should be set when posting the tweet,